faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

 #### d.
 Design consideration
 - Lambda throttling limit
     - There should be consideration on throttling limit when invoking multiple lambda function.
 By default, in each region account, lambda invocation concurrency is limited to 1000 at a time
     - I have inspected CloudWatch logs for every lambda, to find the potential lambda with throttle limit.
-Below is an excerpt of log to provide time taken for lambda invocation (from invoke to finished) estimation and usually the same format across all lambda
+Below is an excerpt of log that provide time taken for lambda invocation (from invoke to finished) estimation and usually the same format across all lambda

         ```
         REPORT RequestId: f4a085ba-b9f3-4ef2-b103-dd10db58947f Duration: 228.50 ms Billed Duration: 229 ms Memory Size: 128 MB Max Memory Used: 77 MB